© Crown copyright 2019

 - refer the matter to the child protection team in the relevant local authority for urgent attention

-- contact an appropriate person at the children’ social care service and ask them to make enquiries and respond to Ofsted with more information
+- contact an appropriate person at the children’s social care service and ask them to make enquiries and respond to Ofsted with more information

 - hold the information for when we assess whether those providing the service are meeting the relevant regulations, standards and statutory guidance

-Ofsted’s Chief Inspector is a prescribed person – this means they are listed in legislation as someone who you can whistleblow to about children’s social care services, including the welfare of children provided with accommodation by schools and colleges.
+Her Majesty’s Chief Inspector (HMCI) is a prescribed person, which means they are listed in legislation as someone you can whistleblow to about children’s social care services, including the welfare of children provided with accommodation by schools and colleges.

-You cannot whistleblow to us about secure training centres and youth offending teams.
-However, you can still share information with us about secure training centres, but you may wish to contact the Ministry of Justice first.
-If you do, we will listen to your concerns and may share them with the Ministry of Justice.
+HMCI is not a prescribed person for secure training centres.
+You can still share information with us about secure training centres, but you may wish to contact the Ministry of Justice first.
+If you do contact us, we will listen to your concerns and may share them with the Ministry of Justice.

 How to whistleblow

 Your organisation may have a whistleblowing policy that you can follow.